Eomys/pyleecan-doc/test.contribution.rst

 The following command is an example to execute only validations test that don't use FEMM:
 ::

-    python -m pytest pyleecan -m "validation and not FEMM"
+    python -m pytest ./pyleecan/Tests -m "validation and not FEMM"

 To mark a test, you just need to add it a decorator: